dcorre/gmadet/docs/machine_learning.rst

 This will insert 100 sources on each of your image, taking the PSF of each image (or part of image depending on your PSFex configuration file), whose magnitudes lie in the range 14-23 with a zeropoint of 30.

-Results are stored in ``gmadet_sim/*/simulation/``.
-A file named 'simulated_objects.list' is also created, containing the positions of these new point like sources in the images.
+Results are stored in ``gmadet_sim/``.
+A file named `simulated_objects.list` is also created, containing the positions of these new point like sources in the images.

 Type ``gmadet-sim -h`` to see the other arguments you might want to change.